ViewComfy/ViewComfy/README.md

 ### Playground

 The Playground is a simplified UI where you can run your workflows.
-It can easily be turned into a sharable web app using a service like ngrok or ViewComfy cloud.
+It can easily be turned into a sharable web app using a service like ngrok or ViewComfy Cloud.

-### ViewMode
+### Playground Mode (aka ViewMode)

-ViewMode will only load the playground page and can easily be turned into a web app.
+Playground Mode will only load the playground page and can easily be turned into a web app.
 This is convenient if you want to share your workflow with someone without sharing the workflow_api.json, and without them having to install ComfyUI.
+It also allows you to only expose the inputs you want to expose to the end user.

+This mode is enabled by default when running apps on ViewComfy Cloud.
+To use it on your local you need to follow the following steps.

-To use ViewMode you need to download the view_comfy.json that is generated when you use the form editor and place it in the root of the project along with the workflow_api.json.
+To use Playground Mode on your local, you need to download the view_comfy.json that is generated when you use the form editor and place it in the root of the project along with the workflow_api.json.

-To enable ViewMode, edit the .env file in the root of the project:
+To enable Playground Mode, edit the .env file in the root of the project and set NEXT_PUBLIC_VIEW_MODE to true:

 ```bash
 .env file ->